Canadian Association of Professionals with Disabilities - link to home page

 Community consultations and other activities help us to build our infrastructure and provide us with a growing ability to support professionals with disabilities and facilitate collaboration with relevant stakeholders.

-If you would like to obtain more information on how to become involved in our consultations or with our non-profit, please contact us.
+If you would like to obtain more information on how to become involved with our non-profit, please contact us.

 Furthermore, if you would like to share your thoughts on what you think are the issues affecting professionals with disabilities and would like an alternative to meeting, you can e-mail, phone, or mail us.
 You can also provide us with suggestions.
 Both will add to our other consultation activities and aid in delivering a mandate to support professionals with disabilities in a manner that they value now and in the future.